Sasanian Empire: Urbanism and nomadism

 Taq-i Kisra, the facade of the Sasanian palace in the capital Ctesiphon.
 The city developed into a rich commercial metropolis.
 It may have been the most populous city of the world in 570–622.

-In contrast to Parthian society, the Sassanids renewed emphasis on a charismatic and centralized government.
-In Sassanid theory, the ideal society could maintain stability and justice, and the necessary instrument for this was a strong monarch.
+In contrast to Parthian society, the Sasanians renewed emphasis on a charismatic and centralized government.
+In Sasanian theory, the ideal society could maintain stability and justice, and the necessary instrument for this was a strong monarch.
 Thus, the Sasanians aimed to be an urban empire, at which they were quite successful.
 During the late Sasanian period, Mesopotamia had the largest population density in the medieval world.
 This can be credited to, among other things, the Sasanians founding and re-founding a number of cities, which is talked about in the surviving Middle Persian text Šahrestānīhā ī Ērānšahr (the provincial capitals of Iran).
 Ardashir I himself built and re-built many cities, which he named after himself, such as Veh-Ardashir in Asoristan, Ardashir-Khwarrah in Pars and Vahman-Ardashir in Meshan.
 During the Sasanian period, many cities with the name "Iran-khwarrah" were established.
 This was because Sasanians wanted to revive Avesta ideology.

 Many of these cities, both new and old, were populated not only by native ethnic groups, such as the Iranians or Syriacs, but also by the deported Roman prisoners of war, such as Goths, Slavs, Latins, and others.
 Many of these prisoners were experienced workers, who were used to build things such as cities, bridges, and dams.
 This allowed the Sasanians to become familiar with Roman technology.
 The impact these foreigners made on the economy was significant, as many of them were Christians, and the spread of the religion accelerated throughout the empire.

 Unlike the amount of information about the settled people of the Sasanian Empire, there is little about the nomadic/unsettled ones.
 It is known that they were called "Kurds" by the Sasanians, and that they regularly served the Sasanian military, particularly the Dailamite and Gilani nomads.
 This way of handling the nomads continued into the Islamic period, where the service of the Dailamites and Gilanis continued unabated.